 Grow It awards are capped at \$10,000.
 Eligible faculty can apply for multiple Grow It grants but cannot exceed \$10,000 in total Grow It funding awarded per academic year.
-If submitting multiple projects, each must constitute its own application; additional priority points are awarded to the applicant's first grant submission to this category in an academic year.
+If submitting multiple projects, each must constitute its own application.
 Projects should not exceed a 15-month timeframe; funds must be spent by the end of the following fiscal year (June 30) after the award is granted.